 You can prevent your dog from getting prostate issues by following certain methods.
 Here you will find the most effective ones.

 It is a very hard and sensitive choice, but according to veterinarians, it is the most effective way to avoid prostate problems.
-However, you need to do it while your dog is still in puberty.
-Although, certain studies put this statement to doubt, like this one where they discuss how non-testicular androgens have a strong influence on the prostate of your dog.
+However, you must do it while your dog is still in puberty.
+Although, certain studies put this statement into doubt, like this one where they discuss how non-testicular androgens strongly influence your dog’s prostate.

 As we have seen, issues like prostatitis can be caused by other problems like wounds and UTIs.
-Therefore, another measure of prevention is to check your dog regularly with the help of a veterinarian, to combat infections early.
+Therefore, another prevention measure is to check your dog regularly with the help of a veterinarian to combat infections early.

 It is a must for your dog in any case, but it also helps to prevent prostate problems like prostatitis and to combat inflammation.
-Furthermore, it will prevent your pet from getting overweight, which is another risk factor.
+Furthermore, it will prevent your pet from becoming overweight, another risk factor.

-You must ensure that your dog is drinking enough water to keep his urinary tract clean and its bladder flushed out.
-If your dog gets dehydrated, then it will be more vulnerable to urinary tract infections, which as we have seen, can derive into prostatitis.
+You must ensure your dog drinks enough water to keep his urinary tract clean and his bladder flushed out.
+If your dog gets dehydrated, it will be more vulnerable to urinary tract infections, which, as we have seen, can result in prostatitis.